KrailOrg/krail/docs/tutorial08.md

     - a number, but not all items have changed language (Krail has some translations built in, and these are the ones which have changed.
 Hopefully, the number of translations will increase over time - if you can contribute, please do)
     - log in and navigate to 'MyNews'
     - most of the page will still be in English (we have not provided translations for it all) but the banner and Options button should now be in German.
-    - change the language back to Englis - and the banner stays in German, while the Options button switches back to English.
+    - change the language back to English - and the banner stays in German, while the Options button switches back to English.

 Why is this happening?
 Well, currently there is nothing to tell this view that it should re-write the banner when there is a change in language.
 The **@Caption** annotation handles that automatically, but for a manual translation we need to respond to a language change message.